rackerlabs/support-how-to/content/cloud-block-storage/create-a-clone-of-a-cloud-block-storage-volume.md

 cloning also allows you to increase the size of the new volume.
 The cloned volume must be the same size or larger than original volume, the new volume cannot be smaller.
-Keep in mind if you do use cloning to increase the size of your volume, be sure to resize your filesytem (if supported) in order to take advantage of the new larger clone.
+Keep in mind if you do use cloning to increase the size of your volume, be sure to resize your file system (if supported) in order to take advantage of the new larger clone.

 Prior to the availability of the volume cloning feature, customers were